Shantnu-singh/Book-Recommendation-System/readme.md

 - popularity based : based on formula
 - content based : based on similarty
 - collobaratoy filtering:
-- hybrid : mixture of all
+- hybrid : mixture of all of the following